fofr/paulhayes.photography/source/_posts/fox-profile.md

   - photography
 ---

-Taken at the British Wildlife Centre in Sussex, during my first wildlife photography lesson.
+Taken at the British Wildlife Centre in Sussex.
 Occasionally this fox would stoop down and look up expectantly.
 From my vantage point, lying in the grass, I waited for the late summer sun to catch his face.